zharif06/project2026Gp2/README.md

 ### 🗺️ Additional Features
 - Location-based restaurant search
-- Google Maps/OpenStreetMap integration
+- OpenStreetMap integration for location display
-- Menu management with pricing
+- Menu management with pricing (auto-calculate average price)
 - Responsive design for mobile and desktop
-- Dark mode support
+- "No menu available" indicator for restaurants

 ---